jhu-ip/cs220-s22/assign/hw3.md

 $ cp -r ~/cs220-s22-public/homework/hw3/* .
 ```

+Throughout your work on this assignment, be sure to frequently add, commit
+(supplying meaningful messages) and push your changes to your personal
+git repository.
+After you complete your work on the assignment, you'll
+be asked to submit a `gitlog.txt` file, just as in [Homework 0](hw0.html).
+However, we expect your log for this homework to show more
+activity.
+Recall that your code is always expected to compile without
+errors or warnings.
+Submissions which don't compile properly may earn
+zero points, so be sure to submit to Gradescope early and often!
+And
+once you get a good start on the assignment, always have some earlier
+compiling version of your work pushed up to Github.

 ### Working with image files

 TODO: writeup about how to deal with the fact that the image files